settlemint/buidl-asset-tokenisation/README.md

 2. In the SettleMint BPass Platform, click on `Integration tools` and deploy an `Integration Studio` tool
 3. Click on your deployed `Integration Studio`, click on `Interface` and click `view in fullscreen mode`
 4. At the top right dropdown box, click on `Import` and import the `flows.json` found in the `Integration-Studio` directory here in a `new flow`
-5. Once imported, click on the `Asset Tokenisation` tab and click `Deploy` at the top right
+5. Once imported, click on the `Asset Tokenization` tab and click `Deploy` at the top right

 #### 1. Initialise your global variables